 At what age did you become financially responsible for yourself and do you have a financial safety net?

 I became financially responsible for myself when I moved out of home at the age of 21.
-My first job paid about as much as I currently make today, adjusted for inflation, and for the first time in my life I had my own room.
+My first job paid a little less than $100,000, and for the first time in my life I had my own room.
 I offered to pay my family phone bill and internet bills about a year ago.
 I want to take more bills off their plate but they don’t even really like it when I offer to pay for groceries when we shop together.
 It’s nice that my parents have always only been concerned about my safety and health but it’s annoying that they never ask for help unless it’s absolutely dire.
 My safety net is the savings in my HYSA.
 Ideally, that would be a down payment for my parents’ place since they’ve lived in the same ratty apartment since before I was born, but I know anything can happen and unfortunately that might mean restarting that cash pile.

 Do you or have you ever received passive or inherited income?
 If yes, please explain.